SmaugSatou/Discrete-math-Cryptography/README.md

 - **Client Connection Handling**:
   - Accepts incoming client connections and receives their username and public RSA key.
   - Generates a random symmetric key (shared secret) for each client.
-  - Encrypts the shared secret using the client’s public RSA key and sends it to the client.
+  - Encrypts the shared secret using the client's public RSA key and sends it to the client.

 - **Message Broadcasting**:
   - Decrypts incoming messages from clients using their shared secret.